yanzhenjie/Album/README.md

 1. Perfect for **Android7.0 FileUriExposedException**.
 2. Support component：`Activity`、`Fragment`.
 3. UI style can be configured, for example: `Toolbar`、`StatusBar`、`NavigationBar`.
-4. Radio, multi-select, folder preview, gallery, gallery zoom.
+4. Album: Radio, multi-select, folder preview.
-5. Support setting album number.
-6. Support for configuring whether to use the camera.
+5. Camera: call alone, as the item of the album.
+6. Gallery: Support zoom, browse local pictures and network pictures.
+7. Configure the album's number of columns, configure the album if there is a camera.
-7. Gallery preview multiple pictures, preview can be anti-election.
+8. Gallery preview multiple pictures, preview can be anti-election.
-8. Support for custom LocalImageLoader, such as: `Glide`, `Picasso`, `ImageLoder`.
+9. Support for custom LocalImageLoader, such as: `Glide`, `Picasso`, `ImageLoder`.

 # Screenshot
 Please experience [download apk](https://github.com/yanzhenjie/Album/blob/master/sample-release.apk?raw=true).